-Further, British modernized South Asia selectively and for the benefit of colonial administration.
-At times, the results were beneficial, at others, destructive or somewhere in between.
-Similar to colonial(ist) educational system imposing English on people with different languages, modernization too was a double-edged sword.
-For instance, British built railways in India facilitated both colonial administration and benefitted local people.
-However, when they dumped factory-made clothing made by British industries on Indians to purchase, colonizers destroyed local swadeshi (hand-woven, indigenous cloth) endeavors.

-Modernization was equated with progress from pre-modern backwardness that included following traditions, customs, and religious rituals to positive, unilateral development without any nuanced recognition of the pros and cons of such “development.”
-I do not romanticize or validate all traditions especially those detrimental to women.
-It is noteworthy that colonizers did not challenge such traditions as sati (widow-immolation) in deference to Brahmins, and in fact took many years to pass legislation banning sati.
+Further, the British modernized South Asia selectively and for the benefit of the colonial administration.
+At times, the results were beneficial; at others, destructive or somewhere in between.
+The English school system, as imposed on India under Macaulay in the 1850s had as its primary stated objective production of native funcationaries to carry out the colonialist administration, but simultaneously created an educated class who could – and eventually did – put their knowledge to use in overthrowing British rule.
+British-built railways both facilitated colonial administration and benefitted local people by expediting transport of people and goods.
+Conversely, the introduction of cheap factory-made clothing from England into the Indian market destroyed local swadeshi (hand-woven, indigenous cloth) endeavors.
+Such modernizing moves also played havoc with long-standing traditions, customs, and rituals, at once destabilizing many aspects of Indian society and leaving some horrible practices in place.
+For example, the British did not challenge such traditions as sati (widow-immolation) in deference to Brahmins, and in fact took many years to pass legislation banning sati, though they were quick to outlaw other practices that interfered with economic and political modernization.
+The resulting unevenness of British modernization in India – at times beneficial, at times detrimental, and at times both at once – was all too often viewed by the colonizers as an unmitigated good despite its profoundly selective and self-serving implementation.

-In the performing arts, British stigmatized the tradition of devadasis (servants of god) who danced within the temple and who were “married to the temple deity.”
+In the performing arts, the British stigmatized the tradition of devadasis (servants of god) who danced within the temple and who were ‘married to the temple deity’.
 Devadasis in Southern India (whose sadir dance became bharatanatyam), as tawaifs (courtesans) in North India (whose nautch dance was revived as kathak) preserved dance and music traditions.
 Wealthy patrons who also expected sexual services supported these art connoisseurs.
 The contested histories of reviving bharatanatyam and kathak are significant since these classical styles inspire modernizing idioms unfolding at the intersection of classical and modern, old and new.

-Social reformers countered colonizers’ ignorance by demonstrating a different form of Indian modernity rooted in ancient, even timeless Indian culture distinct from western modernity.
-This endeavor to invent, even “culturally engineer” an Indian past within which classical Indian dance belonged was a complex process undertaken by Brahmins and educated elites; effectively, they marginalized sadir’s actual community of practitioners.
-“The genealogy of the classical in modernity and its location in the spiritualized inner realm of the indigenous,” remark Indira Viswanathan Petereson and Davesh Soneji in an excellent revisionary history “suggest why upper-caste elites and middle-class nationalists became the chief engineers of the classicization of indigenous dance and music in both northern and southern India” thereby proving its unique modernity to the colonists.
+Social reformers countered colonizers’ ignorance by demonstrating a different form of Indian modernity rooted in ancient, even timeless Indian culture distinct from Western modernity.
+This endeavor to invent, even ‘culturally engineer’ an Indian past within which classical Indian dance belonged was a complex process undertaken by Brahmins and educated elites; effectively, they marginalized sadir’s actual community of practitioners.
+‘The genealogy of the classical in modernity and its location in the spiritualized inner realm of the indigenous’, remark Indira Viswanathan Petereson and Davesh Soneji in an excellent revisionary history ‘suggest why upper-caste elites and middle-class nationalists became the chief engineers of the classicization of indigenous dance and music in both northern and southern India’ thereby proving its unique modernity to the colonists.

 One key player in bharatanatyam’s revival was Rukmini Devi Arundale who institutionalized bharatanatyam with her establishment of Kalakshetra Dance Academy in 1936.
 Born into the Brahmin caste, she broke tradition at sixteen to marry George Arundale of The Theosophical Society in Madras.
 This marriage enabled Devi to travel extensively and view different artistic traditions.
-Anna Pavlova inspired her to study ballet; Pavlova was also instrumental in persuading Devi to explore her own Indian dance traditions that led Devi to study sadir with devadasi Mylapore Gowri Amma and to be involved in its “revival.”
+The famed Russian ballerina Anna Pavlova inspired her to study ballet; Pavlova was also instrumental in persuading Devi to explore her own Indian dance traditions – encouragement that led Devi to study sadir with devadasi Mylapore Gowri Amma and to be involved in its ‘revival’.